-The flexibility of the CY8C53 family's UDBs and analog blocks allow the user to create a wide range of components (peripherals).
-The most common peripherals were built and characterized by Cypress and are shown in the PSoC Creator component catalog, however, users may also create their own custom components using PSoC Creator.
-Using PSoC Creator, users may also create their own components for reuse within their organization, for example sensor interfaces, proprietary algorithms, and display interfaces.
+The flexibility of the CY8C52 family's UDBs and analog blocks allow you to create a wide range of components (peripherals).

+The most common peripherals were built and characterized by Cypress and are shown in the PSoC Creator component catalog.
+However, you may also create your own custom components using PSoC Creator.
+Using PSoC Creator, you may also create their own components for reuse within their organization, for example sensor interfaces, proprietary algorithms, and display interfaces.

 The number of components available through PSoC Creator is too numerous to list in the datasheet, and the list is always growing.
-An example of a component available for use in CY8C53 family, but, not explicitly called out in this datasheet is the UART component.
+An example of a component available for use in CY8C52 family, but, not explicitly called out in this datasheet is the UART component.